jasmin-lang/jasmin/docs/source/language/syntax/expressions.md

 memory address) underlying the access is aligned, i.e., a multiple of the size (in bytes) of the accessed data.

-When no annotation is given it defaults to `#aligned` for scaled array accesses and `#unaligned` otherwise (unscaled array access, memory access).
+When no annotation is given it defaults to `#unaligned`.

 They are used in two ways by the compiler: